saranshbansal/learn-aws/NOTES_CONTAINERISATION.md

 ![alt text](images/image-launch_type_ec2_fargate.png)

-## ECS Clusters
-ECS Clusters are a logical grouping of container instances that you can place tasks on.

-A default cluster is created but you can then create multiple clusters to separate resources.

-ECS allows the definition of a specified number (desired count) of tasks to run in the cluster.

-Clusters can contain tasks using the Fargate and EC2 launch type.

-For clusters with the EC2 launch type clusters can contain different container instance types.

-Each container instance may only be part of one cluster at a time.

-“Services” provide auto-scaling functions for ECS.

-Clusters are region specific.

-You can create IAM policies for your clusters to allow or restrict users’ access to specific clusters.

 ## Images
-Containers are created from a read-only template called an image which has the instructions for creating a Docker container.
+Containers are created from a read-only template called an `image` which has the instructions for creating a Docker container.

-Images are built from a Dockerfile.
+Images are built from a `Dockerfile`.

 Only Docker containers are currently supported.